Azbit (AZ) Price Tops $0.0000 on Exchanges

-Azbit (AZ) traded down 0% against the US dollar during the 24 hour period ending at 16:00 PM ET on April 3rd.
-One Azbit coin can now be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
-Azbit has a market capitalization of $420,392.75 and $560.00 worth of Azbit was traded on exchanges in the last day.
-During the last seven days, Azbit has traded down 27.5% against the US dollar.
+Azbit (AZ) traded down 4.6% against the US dollar during the 1-day period ending at 15:00 PM ET on April 4th.
+Azbit has a total market capitalization of $401,284.91 and $510.00 worth of Azbit was traded on exchanges in the last 24 hours.
+One Azbit coin can now be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Over the last week, Azbit has traded down 52.8% against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.